 When you're budgeting for the cost of implementing AI, remember to include the technical support and training you'll need in addition to the software licensing fees.

 It's also a good idea to pay attention to the integrations a vendor offers (the ability of one company's software to interact with software from other companies).
 Choosing a vendor that offers numerous integrations allows you to expand your AI capabilities by adding new software down the road when your needs change or expand.

 Following common sense rules, such as involving human oversight into your use of AI, can help avoid common problems associated with AI.
 As noted earlier, it's important to give customers the option of talking to a real human, so they don't become frustrated when an automated response doesn't solve their problems.

-However, the most serious problems with AI, and the reason it has become so controversial, is that the technology is quickly advancing to a point where it will be difficult, if not impossible, to distinguish between images and information that are computer generated and those created by humans.
+However, the most serious problem with AI, and the reason it's become so controversial, is that the technology is quickly advancing to a point where it'll be difficult, if not impossible, to distinguish between images and information that are computer generated and those created by humans.

 It won't be long before AI technology is able to generate a completely lifelike avatar that can be used to sit in for the human it was designed to replicate on a video conference.
 Imagine the consequences if one of these avatars is substituted for the CEO of a powerful organization and provides shareholders, the press, or others with false information.

 Left unchecked, AI can be used by bad actors to steal identities, bully the unsuspecting, spread misinformation and fake news, or release propaganda for political or competitive purposes.